Michael Firnkes avatar

 A mixed content error always occurs when HTTP resources are loaded on your site or a subpage, although the site should actually only be accessible via HTTPS.

-Your visitors' browsers will then display the page as "not secure".
-You can also quickly see whether you have a problem with mixed content by calling up your pages:
+Your visitors’ browsers will then display the page as “not secure”.
+You can also very quickly recognise whether they may have a problem with mixed content by calling up your pages:

 Non-secure connection